Permian-Global-Research/vrtility/README.md

 6. A median pixel function is then added to the `vrt_stack`.

-7.  all of this is then executed at the end of the vrt pipeline using `vrt_compute`.
-Here we are using the `gdalraster` engine to write the output which, in combination with the mirai package downloads and processes the data in parallel across bands and within bands (as determined by the `nsplits` argument).
+7. Finally, we calculate the median composite using the `gdalraster` engine to write the output which, in combination with the mirai package processes the data in parallel across bands and image tiles.

 ``` r
 library(vrtility)